Home | Blog | Weight Loss | Wegovy | Wegovy 7.2mg: Everything on the New Max Dose

 A higher dose of Wegovy was approved in the UK in January 2026.
 The new Wegovy 7.2mg dose is similarly effective to the highest dose of Mounjaro and is much stronger than Wegovy’s previous top dose of 2.4mg.

-Find out everything about it, from how it compares to other weight loss treatments, what the possible side effects are, its availability in the UK, and how to switch to the new Wegovy 7.2mg dose.
+Find out everything about it, from how it compares to other weight loss treatments, what the possible side effects are, and how to switch to the new Wegovy 7.2mg dose.

 Aside from the new 7.2mg strength, Wegovy is available in the following five doses: 0.25 mg, 0.5 mg, 1.0 mg, 1.7 mg, and 2.4 mg.